nguyentimmy/Azure-Virtualization-Security/README.md

 **Note:** With the stated configuration, you will not be able to access these machines from another location unless the security Group rule is changed.

 ---

+Now we have an environment that centers on a **jump box** architecture: a single hardened entry point (the jump box) is the only machine reachable from the internet, and it uses a Dockerized **Ansible** container to provision and configure two internal web servers automatically.
+Those web servers have **no public IP** and are only reachable through the jump box, isolating them from direct internet exposure.
+The web servers run a **DVWA (Damn Vulnerable Web Application)** container as the intentional attack target for Red Team practice.

+Access control is enforced through a **Network Security Group (NSG)** with a default-deny rule, layered SSH allow-rules scoped to specific source IPs, and **SSH key-only authentication** (password auth disabled) across every VM.
+Finally, a **Load Balancer** distributes inbound web traffic across the two web servers, with the NSG configured to expose only port 80 to the internet.

+The result is a repeatable lab that demonstrates core cloud-security principles: network segmentation, least-privilege access, secure remote administration, infrastructure-as-code provisioning, and controlled exposure of services.